P0w3rChi3f/DCI-2200/Mod3.md

 4. Find all registry run keys that match IOCs.
 What are the executables referenced that match IOCs?
     * rouj.exe
     * runinfo.exe
-5.Find the service name that matches the IOC list.
+5. Find the service name that matches the IOC list.
 What is the binary path of the executable it references (including the executable itself)?
     * C:\Users\DCI Student\AppData\Roaming\Microsoft\wuaclt.exe

 ## Exercise 3.3-14: Analyze a Security Event Log